suncoast-devs/handbook/lessons/full-stack-build-an-app/22-using-the-authentication-information.md

 Here we test if the user is logged in, and if they are **not** then we show the `<Link>`.
-This works since `isLoggedIn()` returns either `true` or `false` -- If the value is `false` then JavaScript will interpret, and return the second part of the boolean logic, which is the `<Link>` -- If the value is `true` then JavaScript just renders that, and React renders a value of `true` as nothing.
-The second part of the logic doesn't need to be considered.
-This effectively only shows the links if the user is **not** logged in.
+This works since `isLoggedIn()` returns either `true` or `false` -- If the value is `false`, JavaScript will interpret and return the second part of the boolean logic, which is the `<Link>` -- If the value is `true` JavaScript renders that.
+React renders a value of `true` as nothing.
+This code effectively only shows the links if the user is **not** logged in.

-Next we can add a `Sign out` button after the form:
+We can add a `Sign out` button after the form:

 ```jsx
 {